robertstrom/SharphoundgMSA/2 - Configure the User Rights and permissions needed by the gMSA Account.md

 - At this time there are two main paths that could be used to give the Sharphound gMSA account the permissions needed to collect the Active Directory information needed
 	- **Method #1** - Make the Sharphound gMSA account a member of the **Local Administrators** group on all computers in the domain
 	- **Method #2** - Make the Sharphound gMSA account a member of the **Domain Admins** group
-- At this time, it is my understanding that using an account that has **Domain Admins** permissions will enable the Sharphound collection to collect all of the possible pertinent information from Active Directory for the best possible analysis by BloodHound.
-This may change in the future
+- At this time, it is my understanding that using an account that has **Domain Admins** permissions will enable the Sharphound executable to collect all of the possible pertinent information from Active Directory for the best possible analysis by BloodHound.
+This may change in the future.

 ## gMSA Account protections